 In anticipation of the Israelites entering the Promised Land, Moses instructed them to place GOD FIRST when they entered it and prospered.
 He knew his people were capable of abandoning God once they succeeded; he had in mind the precedence of his people worshipping the golden calf and claiming it had delivered them from slavery in Egypt.

 Some of us, like the Israelites of old, have a problem handling success or progress.
-For instance, a student passes his/her exams and the first thing he thinks of is, not about thanking and praising God, but going out to ‘chill’.
+For instance, a student passes his/her examinations and the first thing he/she thinks of is not about thanking and praising God, but going out to “chill” (i.e. to have fun).
 Where is God in this?

 ON THE THIRD OCCASION, JESUS WAS TEMPTED to be sensational or to put God to the test by jumping down from the pinnacle of the Temple.
-Again, Jesus overcame this temptation by putting GOD FIRST – and not to the TEST.
+Again, Jesus overcame this temptation by putting God first – and not putting God to the test.
 Students do not examine their teachers, and so we should avoid putting God to the test.
 We should, for instance, avoid always looking for signs and wonders before believing in God.

 - When we succeed in life, let us remember our humble beginnings and remain faithful to God who blesses us.

-- When we are tempted to compromise on our faith/principle or worship another god, let us remember the FIRST commandment, and maintain GOD FIRST.
+- When we are tempted to compromise on our faith/principles or worship other gods, let us remember the first commandment, and maintain God first.